Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: The Probabilistic Adaptive Screening (PAS) method

-\item \textbf{Draw HF samples, new:} Draw a set of HF values from the fitted copula model, conditioned on the full set of LF values in the MCS $\textbf{l}^{\text{mcs}}$ from \ref{st:lfdnr} (with elements $l^{\text{mcs}}_j|j=1,...,n_w$).
-This sampling is performed 20 times in a bootstrapping procedure to reduce sampling uncertainty ($z$=20).
-First, we construct $\mathbf{u}^{\text{mcs}}$, the pseudo-observations obtained by evaluating the fitted LF marginal distribution at the LF values in $\textbf{l}^{\text{mcs}}$ (see \Cref{eq:fullpseuobs}).
-For each bootstrap realisation $b=1,2,...,z$ and each conditioning point $j$, we draw a random variable $r_{(j,b)}$ from the uniform distribution (\Cref{eq:randomuniform}), where $\varepsilon$ is a small constant introduced to prevent numerical instabilities.
-We then compute the conditional copula quantile (i.e., the inverse conditional CDF) using \Cref{eq:conditionaldraw}, where $C(u,v)$ is the best-fitting copula selected in the previous step.
-Finally, the bootstrap realisations of the predicted HF datasets, $\mathbf{h}_b^{\text{cop}}$, are obtained using \Cref{eq:bootstrapdraw}.
+\item \textbf{Draw conditional HF samples:} Draw $z$=10 Monte Carlo realisations of HF values from the fitted copula model, conditioned on all LF values in $\textbf{l}^{\text{mcs}}$ from \ref{st:lfdnr} above $l_0$ (because the copula is not defined below this value).
+We call this new conditioning set $\textbf{l}^{\text{mcs}}_0$ (with elements $l^{\text{mcs}}_{0,j}|j=1,...,n_0$).
+Multiple realisations are drawn to quantify sampling variability.
+First, theoretical marginal distributions $F_{l,t}$ and $F_{h,t}$ are fitted to the LF and HF samples, as explained in \Cref{sec:pas_margfit}.
+Next, the LF pseudo-observations $\textbf{u}^{\text{mcs}}$ are computed using the fitted LF marginal CDF (see \Cref{eq:copdraw1}).
+For each realisation $b=1,2,...,z$ and each conditioning point $j$, a uniform random variable $r_{j,b}$ is drawn, and the corresponding conditional copula quantile $v^{\text{cop}}_{j,b}$ is computed from the fitted copula model $C$ (see \Cref{eq:copdraw2}, where $\varepsilon$ is a small constant to avoid numerical instabilities). $v^{\text{cop}}_{j,b}$ represents the rank of the HF value conditional on the LF value.
+The HF samples $h^{\text{cop}}_{j,b}$ (assembled in $\mathbf{h}_b^{\text{cop}}$) in real space are then obtained using the inverse of the fitted HF marginal, as formulated in the last part of \Cref{eq:copdraw2}.

-\item \textbf{HF distribution, new:} Calculate the HF PoE distribution of the HF copula-drawn samples of \ref{st:drawsamp} for each bootstrapping realisation, using \Cref{eq:DNR} applied to $\mathbf{h}_b^{\text{cop}}$.
-Similar as for the LF distribution in \ref{st:lfdnr}, the largest HF sample drawn from the copula has a PoE of $1/n_w$ and the smallest $n/n_w$ (the number of HF copula-drawn samples is equal to $n$).
-For each draw in the bootstrapping process we now have a HF PoE distribution dataset $\left[\mathbf{d}^{\text{cop}}_{H,b},\mathbf{h}_b^{\text{cop}}\right]$.
-Then we compute the mean distribution and its U95\% sampling uncertainty over these bootstrapping realisations.
-The result of this procedure is a mean estimated HF distribution $[\mathbf{d}^*,\mathbf{h}^*]$, and its sampling uncertainty in the present iteration.

-\item \textbf{Estimate MPM, unchanged:} Estimate the target short-term extreme value from $[\mathbf{d}^*,\mathbf{h}^*]$ of \ref{st:hfdnr}.
-As explained in \Cref{sec:objectives}, our primary target is the HF MPM value $\widehat{H}$, found using \Cref{eq:MPMfromDNR}.
-The sampling uncertainty of the MPM can be derived from the bootstrapped copula draws in the same way.
-This is illustrated by the horizontal line in the right subfigure of \Cref{fig:processPAS}.